Located on Calhoun Square, the Massie School opened its doors in 1856, and was the first public school in Georgia.

 This might be a city which moves slow, but our three months here flew by at a breakneck pace.
-Savannah had been a friendly, wild and unforgettable place to temporarily call home, and we couldn't have hoped to have chosen a better city.
+Savannah had been a friendly, wild and unforgettable place to temporarily call home.

 At the top of Abercorn Street is Reynolds Square, originally laid out in 1734 as Lower New Square, but renamed in honor of the Royal Governor John Reynolds.